brooklynjs/brooklynjs.github.io/attendee-faq.md

 and we just don't have physical space to accommodate any more attendees above what we're selling now.

+Aside from making sure you're online when tickets get released, the easiest way to secure a ticket is to submit a talk!
+Even if your talk isn't selected for the month, you'll get first dibs on tickets before general release.

 If you're unable to get a ticket you are still welcome to come hang out with us downstairs after the talks for the bevera.js portion of the evening.